Abdominal pain in women

 In addition, diseases of other organs in the abdominal cavity are possible causes of abdominal pain in women.
 They range from infections to appendicitis.

-• Intestine: constipation, food intolerances such as lactose intolerance or gluten intolerance = celiac disease, irritable bowel syndrome (IBS), chronic inflammatory bowel diseases such as Crohn’s disease or ulcerative colitis, diverticulitis (inflamed protrusions of the intestinal mucosa), appendicitis, intestinal cancer, intestinal obstruction.
+• Intestines: constipation, food intolerances such as lactose intolerance or gluten intolerance = coeliac disease, irritable bowel syndrome (IBS), chronic inflammatory bowel diseases such as Crohn’s disease or ulcerative colitis, diverticulitis (inflamed protrusions of the intestinal mucosa), appendicitis, bowel cancer, bowel obstruction

 • Urinary tract: cystitis, renal pelvic inflammation, urinary stones, irritable bladder, bladder cancer